stanford-rc/globus.stanford.edu/accounts.md

 ---
-layout:     left-sidebar
+layout:      page
+toc:  false
 title:      Globus Accounts
-title_line: false
+see-also: true
+id: accounts
 ---

-# About Globus Accounts

 As a first-time user, it is worth knowing a little bit about how Globus handles identities and authentication.